There are an number of community groups in the Lane Cove area that are focused on creating a more sustainable community.

 Volunteers will help you fix the following: jewellery, ceramics, shoes, toys, clothes, zips, bags, as well as sharpening kitchen knives, secateurs and pruning tools; small woodwork repairs, household battery-operated items.

 The Lane Cove Repair Cafe is located at the Living and Learning Centre - 180 Longueville Road, Lane Cove.
 It's open the first two Sundays of the month from 2pm to 4pm.

 It was inspired by the worldwide social enterprise initiative www.repaircafe.org

 Contact: Wendy Dwyer on 0410 280 912 or firstname.lastname@example.org & Wendy Bishop on 9420 4884 or email@example.com

 Are you interested in joining other volunteers who get together to make re-useable bags using recycled materials?
 Young and old people alike are joining the Boomerang Bags revolution which is run by communities, for communities, sewing bags from recycled material to combat plastic pollution.
-Join the group on the second Thursday of the month at Stokes Street Meeting House, 23A Stokes St, Lane Cove North, from 10:30am - 2:30pm.
+Join the group on the third Thursday of the month at Stokes Street Meeting House, 23A Stokes St, Lane Cove North, from 10:30am - 2:30pm.

 Can't sew?
 We still want you!
 We need people to sew, collect material, cut the material, print the Boomerang logo and more!
 If you're interested, get into contact with us by emailing firstname.lastname@example.org or phone 9911 3699.
 If you want to sew from home, you can download the toolkit and pattern and contact Council to arrange picking up stamped logo patches and material.